lion963/Python_Web_Framework/Web_Project/Textile_Market/README.md

 **Django Framework Project**
-**"Textile Market"** - application for publishung a textile manufacturing offers in order to be achieved best price and terms.
+**"Textile Market"** - application for publishung textile manufacturing offers in order to be achieved best price and terms.

 **The application:**